illinoistech-itm/jhajek/itmd-521/tooling-assignment-advanced/tooling-assignment-advanced-instructions.md

 Once these commands are executed -- both under the `itmd-521` directory, you will see a Vagrantfile that has been created.
 Let us take a look at this file.
 You can do so via using the commands on MacOS or Windows from the Terminal:

 * `code Vagrantfile`
-* `atom Vagrantfile`
 * `vim Vagrantfile`
-  * You can use chocolatey to install `vim` on Windows -- it works well I use it all the time
+  * You can use winget and brew to install `vim` -- it works well I use it all the time

 Line 15 you will see the setting that tells Vagrant which **box** this Vagrantfile manages: `config.vm.box = "ubuntu/jammy64"`.
 This value came from the `vagrant init` command typed above.
 Line 35, which is commented out, will let us configure a private local network between out host system and any guest (virtual) OSes we install.
 Line 52, 57, and 58 are a loop that allows us to increase the default memory from 1Gb to 2 Gb or 4 Gb.
 For now lets not make any changes.